 Sign up now!
-Registration for the second offering of the CleanBC Heavy-duty Vehicle Efficiency (HDVE) Program is now open.
+We've added webinar dates for January 2021 for the CleanBC Heavy-duty Vehicle Efficiency (HDVE) Program.
+Applications for the Program rebates open January 25.
 All welcome!

 The CleanBC HDVE Program consists of two components: (1) a pre-requisite course for fleets on fuel management and fuel-efficiency devices, and (2) incentives for investing in certified strategies - including a wide range of equipment and devices, as well as driver training - at rebates from 30 to 50 percent.